I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilteracquireprocessingmutex.md

 <p>None</p>

 ## -remarks
 <p>AVStream holds the processing control mutex upon return from this routine.
 For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>

 <p>A minidriver that must suspend processing for a long period of time should not use this mechanism.
 Instead, it should manipulate the processing control gate directly by using the <b>KSGATE</b><i>Xxx</i> functions. </p>

-<p>AVStream holds the processing control mutex upon return from this routine.
-For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>

-<p>A minidriver that must suspend processing for a long period of time should not use this mechanism.
-Instead, it should manipulate the processing control gate directly by using the <b>KSGATE</b><i>Xxx</i> functions. </p>